POLICIES & DISCLOSURES

 - Health (or other elective)

-- Living Green (or other elective)
+- Environmental Science (or other elective)

 Science labs require in-person instruction and laboratory equipment, and they are best taken offline in a traditional laboratory facility.
 As a purely online school, SVHS does not offer or provide science labs.
 Our online science courses contain interesting assignments, but they do not include science labs.
 We recommend students take local science camps independently over summer or whenever convenient labs are available.